What is a citation search?

 - Journal articles in press are not included in the databases.

-- Journals are not consistently indexed nor indexed retrospectively when added to
+- Journals are not consistently indexed nor indexed retrospectively when added to the databases.

 - The focus is strongly on sciences and some of the social sciences.